MikelKN/my_cover_letter/README.md

 In this project, I use Basic knowledge of CSS and HTML to build my personal profile.

-To see the Project Design, Please click on the link -> https://mikelkn.github.io/my_cover_letter/
+Project Design - Please click on the link -> https://mikelkn.github.io/my_cover_letter/
 ---------------------------------------------------------------
 # Project 2 Intermediate HTML and CSS: Building My Personal profile.